 The bill proposes significant changes to the regulation of public utilities in Wyoming by repealing the low-carbon energy standard requirements and related provisions.
 Specifically, it amends the definitions in W.S.
 37-1-101 and W.S.
-37-2-134, removing references to the now-repealed sections concerning low-carbon energy standards.
-The definitions of "dispatchable" and "reliable" electricity are updated to clarify their meanings without the context of the previous low-carbon standards.
-Additionally, the bill repeals W.S.
+37-2-134 to remove references to the now-repealed standards, including the definitions of "dispatchable" and "reliable" electricity.
+The bill also repeals W.S.
 37-1-101(a)(vi)(N), W.S.
 37-18-101, and W.S.
-37-18-102, which were previously related to the low-carbon energy standards.
+37-18-102, which previously outlined the low-carbon energy standards and their applicability to public utilities.

 Statutes affected: